Mike-Joseph-Ball/Event_Manager_Project/README.md

 ## 4. Open up your browser and go to localhost/config.php

-## 5. You should now have ran config.php and created the database.
-It should also have taken you to index.php, which is the main page of the application.
+## 5.This will have created all of the tables for the database

+## 6. (optional) Go to localhost/add_dummy_data.php to add somme dummy data to play with.

+# START APPLICATION

+## 7. Go to localhost/cpsc-spring-332/index.php to start the application